wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 - Easy and flexible capslock; Capslock can be toggled on/off with a Lower/Higher+shift (opposite shift) press.
 Additionally,
   - Caps-word can be toggled with a double left shift tap.
 Capslock will disable at the first occurrence of a space, comma, semi-colon, colon, period(dot), escape, tab, or enter tap.
 Left shift is greedy in regard to interruption.
   - Caps-sentence can be toggled with a double right shift tap.
 Capslock will disable at the first occurrence of a period(dot), escape, or enter tap.
 Right shift is greedy in regard to interruption.
+- Key lock on Mouse layer for dexterity and ease of use with text selections or holding mouse button clicks.
 - (macOS) Easy access to macOS command key using thumbs. macOS is chock-full of shortcuts that utilize the command key so I'm calling this a feature.
 - (macOS) Double left control tap hides active window and mutes volume.
 Left control is greedy in regard to interruption.
 - (macOS) An additional shortcut within the Higher layer on the "b" key doubles as a word, line, all select when single, double, and triple tapped respectively.
 This text select expansion functionality is reminiscent to how double, triple, and quadruple mouse clicks behaves (note - line select via double tap may not work as intended on lines that soft wrap).